scikit-shapes/scikit-shapes/doc/source/explanation/deformation_models/hookean_xpbd.rst

 - :math:`\mathbf{C}` is the fourth-order elasticity tensor encoding material stiffness.
 - :math:`\boldsymbol{\varepsilon}` is the Green-Lagrange strain tensor defined as:

-This only states as long as the deformation is small, i.e., the material is not too far from its rest state (:math:`\Vert\boldsymbol{\varepsilon}\Vert \ll 1`).
-This is often called Hooke's regime.
+This relation holds as long as the deformation remains small, meaning the material stays near its rest configuration (:math:\|\boldsymbol{\varepsilon}\| \ll 1).
+This small-strain assumption defines what is often referred to as the Hookean regime.

 .. math::